Solve SPF issues

 – make a difference in a DNS record to point to: an undercore in _spf, is not allowed in a domain name

-– the tilde in ‘~all’ allows unauthorized forwarding by a foreign server with ‘softfail’
+– the tilde in ‘~all’ with ‘softfail’ may unblock for a foreign mail service

 Note: Exim’s default routing on a server uses SRS for a ‘redirect’ (forwarding).